shromana98/GRIP_TASK1/README.md

 # GRIP_TASKS

-# Task1 as a Data Science & Business Analytics Intern at The Sparks Foundation under the #GRIPSEPT23
+# Tasks completed as a Data Science & Business Analytics Intern at The Sparks Foundation under the #GRIPSEPT23

 This repository contains all the projects completed for the The Graduate Rotational Internship Program under The Sparks Foundation.